 - Going face-to-face is a confrontation in the dog world.
 While you may think it’s cute, your dog feels threatened.

 - Watch for uncomfortable body language: tail down, ears pinned back, lip lifted.
 If your child isn’t paying attention, YOU need to.

 Many of the most aggressive dog breeds earned a reputation from poor parenting.
-Respect starts on both ends.
+However, respect starts on both ends.
 While you’re teaching your puppy, you need to teach your children at the same time.
 This can head off any possible incidents before they start.

 The aggressive behavior list includes: